Mitsubishi 6G7 engine

+This engine was also manufactured by Hyundai Motor Company in South Korea as the Hyundai Sigma engine.

 Bore and Stroke

 6G71

-The 6G71 model featured SOHC and produced 88 kW at 5,500 rpm and 172 Nm at 4,500 rpm.
+The 2.0-litre 6G71 model featured SOHC and produced 88 kW at 5,500 rpm and 172 Nm at 4,500 rpm.
 It was installed with two valves per cylinder, and used Mitsubishi's ECI-Multi multiple port fuel injection fuel delivery system.
 The compression ratio was 8.9:1.
 An earlier version, with single-point fuel injection, only had 105 PS at 5,000 rpm and 16.1 kgm at 4,000 rpm.

 A supercharger was installed and exclusive to the Debonair.
 It produces 150 PS at 5,000 rpm and 221 Nm at 3,000 rpm.
 The compression ratio for the supercharged model is 8.0:1.
 The 6G71 engine was also converted to run on LPG, a version which was only available to the Debonair and mainly intended for commercial (taxi) use.